Vellinge Travel Center

 A safe, 200 square-meter station

-The station entrance facing the road is like a beacon to the world beyond.
-It signals the new neighborhood that is emerging beyond the barrier.
-Inside the station is the welcoming waiting area, designed for openness and safety.
-There are no corners here to close visitors in.
-Travelers can find shelter from the wind and rain, use Wi-Fi provided by the local transport operator, visit the restroom, or have a cup of coffee in the café.
-The square outside has a safe playground for the little ones, to make waiting for the bus more fun.
+The station entrance facing the road acts as a beacon, signaling the new neighborhood emerging beyond the barrier.
+Inside, the waiting area feels open and safe, with no corners to close visitors in.Travelers can take shelter from the wind and rain.
+They can also use Wi-Fi from the local transport operator, visit the restroom, or enjoy a coffee at the café.
+Outside, a playground offers a safe and fun space for little ones, making the wait for the bus more enjoyable.

 Elegant and natural materials

 The exterior is made of slate, a durable and graffiti-proof material.
 The floor in the waiting area is also made of slate.
-The colors and signs inside are a nod to the local operator’s graphic profile, with a yellow-orange palette providing contrast next to the natural materials.
-The ceiling and the interior’s outer walls are covered in natural-color wood wool tiles, interspersed with lacquered ash sofas.
+The colours and signs inside are a nod to the local operator’s graphic profile, with a yellow-orange palette providing contrast next to the natural materials.
+The ceiling and the interior’s outer walls are covered in natural-colour wood wool tiles, interspersed with lacquered ash sofas.
 The ceiling fixtures bring nature into the space while providing nice acoustics, with their soft wool foliage.

 “The station is a very positive addition to Vellinge,” says Martina Ljung, head of planning and development at Vellinge Municipality.
 The E6 is very exposed to weather, so people appreciate being able to find shelter.”